maximedegreve/TinyFaces/README.md

 ## 🚧 Building

 - Run the `Run` target in Xcode
+- The first time this can take a long time because it will seed the database with random first names and last names.
 - The application should now be running on [http://localhost:8080](http://localhost:8080)

 ## 💟 Heroku: